gSchool/TTP-EXCEL-CONTENT/excel-lessons/data-importing.md

 **Instructions:**

 1. Download the orders.xml file from the TPC-H Relational Database Benchmark section on [this page](http://aiweb.cs.washington.edu/research/projects/xmltk/xmldata/www/repository.html#tpc-h)
-2. Use Data > Get Data > From File > From XML to import into Excel
+2. Use Data > From Other Sources > From File > From XML Data Import to import the parts data into an Excel tab
-    * Note - Depending on which version of Excel you have the menu navigation may be different
 3. Examine results of the date import into Excel to confirm the data loaded correctly

 ## Solutions
-Example solutions to the exercises in this lesson above are available in [this spreadssheet](https://docs.google.com/document/d/1VamxWpncE4IEbuRrVEIrCx2S3PcwzDl_Z9A3cJXq5zk/edit?usp=sharing).
+Example solutions to the exercises in this lesson above are available in [this spreadssheet](https://drive.google.com/uc?export=download&id=1JKcyAntKu4jzQHzJtgkmq1hXyb6QfFFJ).
 These are intended for use after the exercises are completed.

 <!--
 ### !challenge